vatlab/blog/content/post/comparison.md

 <td>Nextflow can generate <a href="https://www.nextflow.io/docs/latest/tracing.html#"  target="_blank">complete reports</a> with details on CPU/task usage etc.</td>
 <td><a href="http://snakemake.readthedocs.io/en/stable/tutorial/additional_features.html#benchmarking"  target="_blank">Benchmarking</a> and <a href="http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#log-files">logging</a></td>
 <td><a href='http://docs.bpipe.org/Guides/Notifications/'  target="_blank">Notification in Bpipe</a> can be configured by Gmail, or genetric SMTP / XMPP protocols.
 It also provides commands such as <code>send, succeed, fail</code> for arbitrary notifications.</td>
-<td>There is no mentioning of job monitoring of jobs in CWL specification, but workflow engines should provide their own facilities for job monitoring</td>
+<td>There is no mentioning of job monitoring of jobs in CWL standards, but workflow engines should provide their own facilities for job monitoring</td>
 <td>The GUI shows the status of each step with colors.</td>
 </tr>